DanielOaks/GodotResponseSystem/README.md

 ## Parts of the response system

-### Concepts
+### Basics

 - **Fact dictionaries.**
-	- A GRS fact dictionary contains context around either the game itself, the entity it's attached to, or the query it's attached to.
+	- A GRS fact dictionary contains context around either the game itself or the query/entity it's attached to.
-	- The way GRS gets game context is by looking at the values in fact dictionaries.
+	- GRS sees game context by looking at the values in fact dictionaries.
 - **Concept.**
 	- Describes why the response system is being polled.
 	- Each query contains a context, e.g. 'idle' (entity is idle), 'question' (entity is asking a question), 'answer' (entity is giving an answer), 'got hit' (entity just got hit by something).